cecat/MyHASS/_posts/DRAFT-JAN2026.md

 out the D1 Mini or the power supply later).*
 (<a href="/projects/ESP-to-LED-Strip.fzz" target="_blank" rel="noopener noreferrer">Download the Fritzing file</a>)

+# Commercial Controllers

+The DIY approach above works for my particular setup but lacks the robustness of fuses or other protections for making mistakes in wiring, overloading the power, etc.
+I tried one off-the-shelf WLED controller and then ordered a second one that has capacity for up to four strings (much more heavy duty).
+I am still evaluating the first one and the second one arrives next week, so this will be updated soon.

+## IoTorero Addressable Strip Controller (w/ build-in microphone)

+I ordered the
+(<a href="https://www.athom.tech/blank-1/ethernet-wled-esp32-addressable-dmx-led-strip-controller" target="_blank" rel="noopener noreferrer">IoTorero Controller</a>)
+from
+(<a href="https://www.athom.tech" target="_blank" rel="noopener noreferrer">Athom Tech</a>), which
+I have ordered from in the past as they have lots of nice HASS-friendly devices including Tasmota and WLED.
+They are in China but shipping is cheap and pretty quick (about a week).

+Initial testing suggests that either something is wrong (or I am doing something wrong), or that this device does not have the capacity for even one of my 50-LED WS2811 outdoor light strings.
+I am interacting with their support team via emaail and they are quite responsive.
+Given that they are surprised it's not working for me I am hopeful that the problem is either a bad unit or operator error on my part (though it's a pretty simple device so the latter would surprise me!).
+I like the idea of a reasonably priced (~$20-30) controller for each string, so I hope this one will work out.

+## Dig-Quad

+I'm eager for this one to arrive as it looks like a very sturdy design and is ideal for my intended use with 3-4 50-LED strings.
+I ordered a
+(<a href="https://www.drzzs.com/shop/digquad/" target="_blank" rel="noopener noreferrer">Dig-Quad</a>)
+from
+(<a href="https://www.drzzs.com/shop/" target="_blank" rel="noopener noreferrer">Dr. Zzs</a>),
+which is an interesting online shop with gadgets related to Home Assistant, sensing, and LED power and control.

+This controller can drive four strings, and is about twice the cost of the IoTorero so for my four strings it's 50% lower cost than four single-string controllers.
+The unit will arrive in a few days, at which time I will test and update this post.

 # Install WLED on ESP32 / ESP32-S3 (Web Installer) + Wi-Fi Setup

+Once you have your WLED controller set up you will likely want to integrate it with Home Assistant.
 This guide uses **ESP32-S3-WROOM-1-N16R8** as an example, but the same flow should work for most **ESP32-family** boards supported by WLED.